retargetly/sdk-ios/README.md

 The main focus of the library is to track events, separately in three event-types:

 ```
-open    -  for Library Initialization
+open    -  for library initialization
+active  -  for when apps become active
 change  -  for front view changed
 custom  -  for developer's choice
 ```